bandithijo/blog-rspec-test/README.md

 ## What is this?

-This is a dummy project for me to try it out Rspec with small test.
+This is a dummy project for me to try it out RSpec with small test.

 I created this project with MiniTest disabled.